aghsa97/hive-streaming/README.md

 - I made unit test for the API routes just to make sure that the API routes are working as expected.
 I did not make unit tests for the utility functions because they are very simple and they are not doing any complex logic.

+- I did some server load testing using [Artillery](https://artillery.io/) to make sure that the API routes are working as expected.
+The server load testing results are in the `report.json` file -behaivded relativly good-.
+(NOTE: I can talk more about it in the interview if you want).

 - "Empty Database" button is added for demonstration purposes.

 ### Improvements 🤩